trustcrypto/documentation-theme-jekyll/pages/mydoc/usersguide.md

 Since OnlyKey types out this information this method works on all computers and even mobile devices.

-A low tech solution is to write your labels on a card/paper and carry this in your wallet.
+Another low tech option is to write your labels on a card/paper and carry this in your wallet.

 {% include image.html file="card.jpg" max-width="400" %}

 {% include important.html content="Obviously, no sensitive information should be written on card/paper or saved to your slot labels.
-Just something that helps you remember which account is assigned there.
-Next, let's assign a username and password to slot 1a." %}
+Just something that helps you remember which account is assigned there." %}

+Find out more about [mobile support on-the-go](#android-support)?

+Find out more about [TOTP support on-the-go](#google-authenticator-otg)?

+**Next, let's assign a username and password to slot 1a.**

 #### Set up a Slot {#set-up-a-slot}